 As I said before, this is all about celebrating.
 And no, it is not wrong to do this while, at the same time, you are grieving.
 You are acknowledging the irreplaceable richness your horse has brought to your life.
 No matter the circumstances, that is always ok.
 Now even more so.

-For Ann, this was a though goodbye.
+For Ann, this was a tough goodbye.
 Callisto was 21 and Ann had known her since Callisto was less than 10 minutes old!
-And Callisto came in her care when she was 3 1/2 months old.
-Needless to say they had an immense growth process together.
+And Callisto came into her care when she was 3 1/2 months old.
+Needless to say, they had an immense growth process together.
 Even though Callisto grew up to be an intelligent but also challenging mare, Ann says this has merely formed her own personality.
 Despite funny training antics while practicing a pas de deux with a friend, they conquered the dressage ring together.
 They just learned to live with each other’s quirks and whenever I saw Ann with Callisto, I was amazed by the patience and the tranquility with which she handled Callisto.
 It was beautiful to see.

 A friend of Ann approached me to tell me Ann had to decide on euthanasia for Callisto.
 The barn family had put together towards a gift voucher for a Thank You Session with me.
-Obviously I was very honored.
+Obviously, I was very honored.

 This is a very emotional time.
 And that is ok.
 There is also so much going on and with all the decisions to be made, you might forget to enjoy the time left.
 This is where I come in.
 I give you the opportunity to ground yourself again, cherish the time that is left, while I document this experience.

 During this Thank You Session, we will capture the essence of your horse.
 Its personality, its quirkiness, the love that you two have for each other, the unmistakable bond.
 It might get ugly now and then, with lots of tears.
-But most of all there will be smiles, and cuddles, and precious time where you are both attuned to each other, forgetting about everything else.
+But most of all there will be smiles, cuddles, and precious time where you are both attuned to each other, forgetting about everything else.
 Just you and your horse, like it has always been.
-Or, as in Ann’s case: Ann, her horse, two little girls and an entire support network.
+Or, as in Ann’s case: Ann, her horse, two little girls, and an entire support network.
 It is entirely up to you how you want to spend this time dedicated to your horse.

-How can this help with the grieving process
+How can this help with the grieving process?

 You will have put away your horse’s halter, you gave the horse treats away to the crazy horse girl in the barn, you’ve emptied your tack locker at the barn.
 There’s nothing left.
 Your horse is truly gone and that hits home.